Love's Confusion

 Love's Confusion (Verwirrung der Liebe) is an East German romantic comedy film directed by Slátan Dudow.
 It was released in 1959.

 Plot

 Students Dieter and Sonja, who have been a couple for several years, attend a masquerade.
-Dieter confuses young Siegi with his friend and dances with her.
+Dieter confuses young Siegi with his girlfriend and dances with her.
 He cannot forget her even after realizing she is not Sonja, and falls in love with her.
 Sonja, bitter and jealous, starts an affair with Siegi's boyfriend, Edy.
 The two new couples go on vacation in the Baltic Sea, where they encounter each other several times while enjoying the local attractions.
 They all resolve to marry their new partners.
 Only when they are headed toward the same registrar's office, do they realize their behavior was motivated by spite and anger.
 They again switch partners: Sonja marries Dieter and Siegi marries Edy.